National Highway Traffic Safety Administration, DOT.

 2. Provide, at no cost to the grantee, training and technical assistance by a CODES expert for up to two weeks on-site and off-site during the project to assist the grantee in preparing the files for linkage, implementing probabilistic linkage and other statistical techniques, validating the linkage results, developing applications for the linked data, and organizing the CODES Board of Directors and Advisory Group.

 3. Develop a format in which the linked data and supporting documentation will be delivered to NHTSA.

-5. Conduct two Technical Assistance meetings for the purpose of technology transfer.
-The first meeting, to be scheduled during the ninth or tenth month of funding, will be organized to share data linkage experiences, develop a standardized format for management reports, review the proposed state-specific highway traffic safety applications of linked data, and resolve common problems.
-The second meeting will be scheduled at the end of the funding period for the purpose of sharing results and making recommendations for future CODES projects.
-Locations for the Workshops will be determined based on the location of the Grantees.
+5. Conduct two Technical Assistance workshops for the purposes of technical assistance, technology transfer.
+Each workshop will be organized to share data linkage experiences, develop standardized formats, review the proposed state-specific highway safety applications of linked data, and resolve common problems.
+Locations for the workshops will be determined based on the location of the Grantees.
 However, for the purpose of cost estimation, assume the workshops will be held in Washington, DC.

 6. Collaboratively work with the state when using the state's linked data to analyze and report on specific highway safety issues.

 7. When appropriate, NHTSA will publish state-specific reports on CODES applications.

 Number of Cooperative Agreements, Award Amounts, and Period of Support

 The project study effort described in this announcement will be supported through the award of up to three (3) Cooperative Agreements, depending upon the merit of the applications received and the availability of funding.
 A total of $750,000 will be available for this effort.
 Project efforts involving linkage of the state/area-wide data and applications for the linked data must be completed within twenty-one months after funding.